Skip to Content

 16. They Are Active Problem Solvers

 As mentioned previously, extroverts tend to think as they speak, and this is a powerful skill that allows them to solve problems quickly.
-They seem to tackle challenges through open discussion or brainstorming with others, which not only offers different perspectives but also increases the number of viable solutions.
+They seem to tackle challenges through open discussion or brainstorming with others, offering different perspectives and increasing the number of viable solutions.

 Extroverts are often accused of overspeaking and overshadowing other people’s thoughts, but that is more of a personality issue than a general characteristic.
 Most extroverts are actually very open to outside views, as this is a form of external stimulation.